-In this course the student will prepare and present a two hour lecture of the PhD dissertation at Calvary University at a set time determined by the PhD director and agreed to by the PhD candidate.
-The PhD faculty will then have one hour to ask the PhD candidate questions about the dissertation.
-The PhD faculty will assign a grade for the lecture and defense of the dissertation.
+The Ph.D. candidate will give a one-hour lecture of his Ph.D. dissertation at Calvary University at a set time determined by the Ph.D.
+Director and agreed to by the Ph.D. candidate.
+The Ph.D. faculty will then have one hour to ask the PhD candidate questions about the dissertation.
+The Ph.D. faculty will assign a grade for the lecture and defense of the dissertation and this will be the grade for BT720.